 Lake View Cemetery.
 With more than 285 acres of scenery, Lake View Cemetery is the final resting place of many power players in Cleveland's civic and industrial development, including John D. Rockefeller and inventor Garrett Morgan.
-It also is home to the 180-foot-tall sandstone monument to President James Garfield, where the flagdraped caskets of the President and his wife Lucretia are displayed for viewing.
+It also is home to the 180-foot-tall sandstone monument to President James Garfield, where the flag-draped caskets of the President and his wife Lucretia are displayed for viewing.

 West Side Market.
 Delicacies such as cassata cake and bacon jerky await at the West Side Market, a century-old food lover's paradise located in the Ohio City neighborhood.
 Shoppers make their way through the subway-tiled, barrel-vaulted concourse to a variety of food stands, many of which have been family-operated for generations.
 While purchasing food comes at a price, taking in the sights and smells (freshly made crepes!) doesn't cost a thing.
-Thanks to a current renovation, visitors can soon look forward to new outdoor seating, a beer garden and monthly events spotlighting local vendors.

 Heinen's Downtown.
 Once home to a bank, the three-story historic Cleveland Trust building now houses Heinen's grocery store in Downtown Cleveland.
-Visitors can enjoy a glass of wine or treat themselves to Mitchell's Ice Cream while exploring the store and enjoying its beautiful architecture.
+The second-floor mezzanine features a wine and beer tasting area where visitors can take a seat-for free-and observe the rotunda's architecture, including a series of murals depicting the settlement of the Midwest, beautiful stained glass, bronze balconies and decorative arches.